Dr Nick Kamenos

 - Senior Lecturer (School of Geographical and Earth Sciences)

 The oceans are a critical global resource which is changing.
 Change is both natural but also, in recent times, has become anthropogenically driven.
-My group's research asks questions about how the oceans are altered by the synergy between natural and anthropogenic change while trying to better determine the actual extent of global change.
-Global biogeochemical cycles, biodiversity, energy cascades and climate control are all resources / services that oceans provide which my group's research considers in two broad disciplines:
+My group's research asks questions about how the oceans are altered by the synergy between natural and anthropogenic change while better determining the actual extent of global change.
+Global biogeochemical cycles, biodiversity, energy cascades and climate control are all resources / services that oceans provide which my group's research considers in two research groupings:

 2) We develop climatic and ecological proxies for the Holocene with particular focus on high latitudes (e.g. freshwater runoff in the Arctic).

 Both research groupings are strongly multidisciplinary including biological, geological and chemical approaches.